AndreyKhomutov/algo/README.md

-# algo trainig with LeedCode
+# algo training with LeedCode